 It would be well for us each to write out a mission statement that summarizes what we want our lives to be.
 Here’s mine:

 “To challenge everyone I meet, by example and through creative energy, to hunger after righteousness, seek justice and show mercy.
 My primary indicator of success is how well my life reflects the elements of Matthew 7:12.”

 A Biblical Mandate

 “Seize life…Oh yes—God takes pleasure in your pleasure!
 Dress festively every morning.
 Don’t skimp on colors and scarves.
 Relish life with the spouse you love each and every day of your precarious life.
 Each day is God’s gift.
 It’s all you get in exchange for the hard work of staying alive.
 Make the most of each one!
 Whatever turns up, grab it and do it.
 And heartily!
 This is your last and only chance at it, for there’s neither work to do nor thoughts to think in the company of the dead, where you’re most certainly headed” (Ecclesiastes 9:7, The Message).

 “Work willingly at whatever you do, as though you were working for the Lord rather than for people” (Colossians 3:23).

 Rich DuBose writes from Northern California.

-© 2017 - 2022 Church Support Services.
+If you enjoyed this, you may also enjoy Blogs About Life© 2017 - 2023 Church Support Services.
 All rights reserved.
 Click here for content usage information.